albertintech/apai/docs/congress/cmf/fema/policy-rationale.md

 The preference ordering is classified as a Tier 3 adjustable parameter -- the ESO may modify it based on accumulated implementation evidence, subject to Congressional disapproval authority.

-### Coalition Governance in a Multi-Party House

-The question any proportional representation proposal must answer is what happens to legislative functionality when more than two parties hold seats.
-The concern has force in parliamentary systems where coalition collapse brings down the government and triggers snap elections.
-It does not carry the same weight in the American institutional context.
-A multi-party House does not need to form a coalition government -- it needs to pass legislation.
-A failed bill is not a constitutional crisis; it is the current baseline.
-The distinction between cabinet instability and legislative gridlock is decisive: the worst-case fragmentation scenario in a presidential system is the status quo.

-The transition to multi-party representation is also unlikely to resemble the overnight fragmentation that critics envision.
-The two major parties possess overwhelming first-mover advantages -- existing donor networks, brand recognition, ballot access infrastructure, institutional knowledge.
-The Act's federal party recognition standards (Title II, Section 201) require 5% support in at least 15 states or 100,000 dues-paying members across 25 states, ensuring new parties demonstrate genuine national viability before receiving federal recognition.
-The Joint Endorsement List system further moderates the transition: minor parties gain relevance first through endorsement power -- signaling to voters which major-party candidates share their priorities -- before they gain it through independent seat-winning.
-The likely trajectory is gradual emergence of third-party representation in districts where concentrated support crosses the effective threshold, not a sudden fragmentation event.

-Most importantly, the critique compares a hypothetical multi-party House to an idealized functioning legislature rather than to the actual status quo.
-The 118th and 119th Congresses have demonstrated that a single member can vacate the Speaker, that the majority party governs through procedural strangleholds rather than deliberation, and that the minority has no meaningful legislative role.
-Tiny factions already wield disproportionate veto power -- but without the transparency that formal party labels and published coalition structures would provide.
-The Act does not introduce faction dynamics into Congress; it makes existing faction dynamics visible and accountable.
-The expanded House (~720 members) further dilutes the veto power of any individual member or small faction.

 ### Built-In Maintenance: The Electoral Science Office

 Just as the Act treats institutional modernization as scheduled maintenance, it also builds in a maintenance mechanism for the voting methods and districting processes themselves.
 Section 409 establishes the Electoral Science Office (ESO) as an independent agency responsible for ongoing evaluation of STAR and STAR-PR performance, as well as certification, evaluation, and maintenance of the districting algorithm.